Cornwall's prettiest harbourside towns and villages

 4. St Ives

-Perhaps known as one of the most popular staycation destinations within the UK, St Ives is bustling with activity in the summer, and peaceful and heavenly in the winter.
+Perhaps known as one of the most popular staycation destinations within the UK, St Ives is bustling with activity in the summer, while peaceful and heavenly in the winter.
 Whatever the season, this pretty harbourside town always has picturesque views across St Ives Bay to Godrevy Lighthouse and beyond.

 The cobbled backstreets are perfect for shopping, or ducking your head into a slate floored, low beamed bar for a pint of Cornish Rattler and some locally sourced whitebait.
 Keep an eye out for the seals that pop their head out of the harbour for a quick hello.